basilesportif/docs-runtime/jets.md

 However, for gates (which are one-armed cores where the payload is treated as `[sample context]`), this doesn't work.
 The gate caller will change the sample (function argument) when calling, so just registering the battery+payload with the runtime and comparing it doesn't work.
 This isn't just an issue with gates: even simple cores can use `=+` to make replaceable samples, to take one example.

-#### Note on the Above Problems
-The reader may note that these problems could be resolved by requiring users to check jet hints in code they install for conflicts with `hoon.hoon` jet names.
-As a result, there is some disagreement among Urbit developers as to whether this is a problem.
-For now, just know that the current runtime *does* consider it to be a problem and takes steps to avoid it, and future solutions seem likely to as well.
+#### This Problem Is Hard
+You might think that you could just analyze any code you're installing to see whether it has jet hints that conflict with existing ones, but that's not sufficient.
+It's possible to ship a program that dynamically constructs jet hints, and users wouldn't be able to statically analyze to determine this was happening prior to install.

 #### Problem Summary
-To summarize, we cannot use the naive approach ("runtime checks whether this hinted formula is registered") for two reasons:
-1. The formula can call formulas located in other parts of the subject
-2. The subject itself can be different at different call sites, because of sample replacement (more generally, payload mutation).
+To summarize, the runtime cannot naively check *only* whether a hinted formula matches a registered formula for that hint.
+It must also make sure that the current subject matches the registered subject, because:

+1. subjects can vary in the code and data they hold, even when a formula is the same
+2. the same jet run on a different subject can do completely different things, in ways that could be dangerous
+3. programmers can create jet hints in ways that make it hard/impossible to check for malicious hinting at compile/install time

-In the next section, we will look at the solution Vere (the runtime) currently uses for this.
+In the next section, we will look more mechanically at the solution Vere (the runtime) currently uses for this.

 ------------------------------------